Research Grants

 Applicants should note the following:

-2. Grants are offered normally up to a maximum of £1000, this amount to include VAT (if applicable).
+4. Grants are offered normally up to a maximum of £1000 – this amount to include VAT (if applicable).

-9. Payments will be made only to the applicant and in response to receipts for money paid by the applicant and must be fully documented.
+11. Payments will normally be made directly to the named applicant(s) on provision of relevant receipts.
+All costs to be covered by PLACE grant funding must be fully documented.
 If the amount is substantial, payment may be made to the applicant on production of an invoice to the applicant that has not yet been paid.

-11. The copyright of the research will remain with the applicant, who will be free to publish it in other forms or outlets as well as through PLACE.
+12. The copyright of the research will remain with the applicant, who will be free to publish it in other forms or outlets as well as through PLACE.